 If you like my healing winter body balm recipe, then you may also enjoy my homemade chamomile balm recipe.

 Also be sure to follow me on Pinterest to discover more of my own homemade bath, body and beauty recipes you can make for your family or as homemade gifts as well as some of my favorite beauty recipes from around the web.
-You can also find and follow me via Blog Lovin’ and Tumblr, Facebook, Twitter, G+ and Instagram.
+You can also find and follow me via Blog Lovin’, Facebook, Twitter, and Instagram.